ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 If states and objects were stored in the Redis DB, the backed up Redis database should be restored here first.
 If only the states ran under Redis, this does not necessarily have to be in advance.

-Once this is done, you can stop your ioBroker as follows:
+Once this is done, stop your ioBroker as follows:

 ```
 iobroker stop
 ```

-Afterwards please check whether everything is stopped with the following commands:
+Afterwards please check whether everything has stopped with the following commands:

 ```
 iobroker status